solo-io/gloo/docs/content/guides/security/tls/mtls/_index.md

 ---
-title: Gloo mTLS mode
+title: Gloo Edge mTLS mode
 weight: 40
-description: Ensure that communications between Gloo and Envoy is secure with mTLS
+description: Ensure that communications between Gloo Edge and Envoy is secure with mTLS
 ---

 {{% notice note %}}
-This feature was introduced in version 1.3.6 of Gloo and version 1.3.0-beta3 of Gloo Enterprise.
-If you are using earlier versions of Gloo, this feature will not be available.
+This feature was introduced in version 1.3.6 of Gloo Edge and version 1.3.0-beta3 of Gloo Edge Enterprise.
+If you are using earlier versions of Gloo Edge, this feature will not be available.
 {{% /notice %}}

-Gloo and Envoy communicate through the [xDS protocol](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol#streaming-grpc-subscriptions).
-Since the Envoy configuration can contain secret data, plaintext communication between Gloo and Envoy may be too insecure.
-This is especially true if your setup has the Gloo control plane and Envoy instances running in separate clusters.
+Gloo Edge and Envoy communicate through the [xDS protocol](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol#streaming-grpc-subscriptions).
+Since the Envoy configuration can contain secret data, plaintext communication between Gloo Edge and Envoy may be too insecure.
+This is especially true if your setup has the Gloo Edge control plane and Envoy instances running in separate clusters.

-Mutual TLS authentication (mTLS) ensures that both the client and server in a session are presenting valid certificates to each other.Turning on mTLS will encrypt the xDS communication between Gloo and Envoy and validate the identity of both parties in the session.
+Mutual TLS authentication (mTLS) ensures that both the client and server in a session are presenting valid certificates to each other.Turning on mTLS will encrypt the xDS communication between Gloo Edge and Envoy and validate the identity of both parties in the session.

 ---